Global-Chem/global-chem/paper.md

 - For polymer papers, the site points were omitted from the name and some of the nomenclature adjusted for preferred names over traditional.

+- SMARTS strings were adapted from the SMILES using RDKit [@Landrum:2019-5]

 # Results